contiv-experimental/volplugin/README.md

 The master/slave model allows us to support a number of features, such as:

-* On-the-fly image creation and (re)mount from any Ceph source, by referencing a tenant and volume name.
+* On-the-fly image creation and (re)mount from any Ceph source, by referencing a policy and volume name.
 * Manage many kinds of filesystems, including providing mkfs commands.
 * Snapshot frequency and pruning.
 Also copy snapshots to new volumes!
 * Ephemeral (removed on container teardown) volumes